riptano/ccm/README.md

 New to Python development?
 --------------------------
-Python has moved on since CCM started development. `pip` is the new `easy_install`, Use pyenv and virtualenv are recommended for managing multiple Python versions and dependencies for specific Python applications.
+Python has moved on since CCM started development. `pip` is the new `easy_install`, Use pyenv and virtualenv for managing multiple Python versions and dependencies for specific Python applications.

 A typical MacOS setup would be to install [Homebrew](https://docs.brew.sh/Installation), then `brew install pyenv` to manage Python versions and then use virtualenv to